Releases of Chemicals in the 2016 TRI National Analysis

-Evaluating releases of TRI chemicals can help identify potential concerns and gain a better understanding of potential risks that may be posed by the releases.
-This evaluation can also help identify priorities and opportunities for government and communities to work with industry to reduce toxic chemical releases and potential associated risks.
+Evaluating releases of TRI-listed chemicals can help identify potential concerns and gain a better understanding of potential risks that may be posed by the releases.
+This evaluation can also help identify priorities and opportunities for government and communities to work with industry to reduce chemical releases and potential associated risks.
 However, it is important to consider that the quantity of releases is not an indicator of potential health impacts posed by the chemicals.
-Human health risks resulting from exposure to toxic chemicals are determined by many factors, as discussed further in the Hazard and Risk of TRI Chemicals section of this chapter.
+Human health risks resulting from exposure to TRI chemicals are governed by many factors, as discussed further in the Hazard and Risk of TRI Chemicals section.

 Many factors can affect trends in releases at facilities, including production rates, management practices, the composition of raw materials used, and the installation of control technologies.